Aṣẹ: The head as the site of ase

-The head, or ori, is vested with great importance in Yoruba art and thought.
+The head, or orí, is vested with great importance in Yoruba art and thought.
 When portrayed in sculpture, the size of the head is often represented as four or five times its normal size in relation to the body in order to convey that it is the site of a person's ase as well as his or her essential nature, or iwa.
-The Yoruba distinguish between the exterior (ode) and inner (inu) head.
-Ode is the physical appearance of a person, which may either mask or reveal one's inner (inu) aspects.
+The Yoruba distinguish between the exterior (òde) and inner (inú) head. òde is the physical appearance of a person, which may either mask or reveal one's inner (inú) aspects.
 Inner qualities, such as patience and self-control, should dominate outer ones.

 The head also links the person with the other-world.
-The imori ceremony (which translates to knowing-the-head) is the first rite that is performed after a Yoruba child is born.
-During imori, a diviner determines whether the child comes from his or her mother's or father's lineages or from a particular orisa.
-If the latter is the case, then the child will undergo an orisa initiation during adulthood, during which the person's ori inu becomes the spiritual vessel for that orisa's ase.
+The ìmorí ceremony (which translates to knowing-the-head) is the first rite that is performed after a Yoruba child is born.
+During imori, a diviner determines whether the child comes from his or her mother's or father's lineages or from a particular òrìṣà.
+If the latter is the case, then the child will undergo an orisa initiation during adulthood, during which the person's ori inu becomes the spiritual vessel for that òrìṣà's àṣẹ.
 To prepare for these ceremonies, the person's head is shaved, bathed and anointed.